DO-CO-PRACTICE/MyWebsite1/README.md

 # Some_website
 Almost ...
 As depicted in GIT demo
 ## but notice that local_Git . . . did not saw the modification done in remote Git . . .

-# New branch "example" created !
+Now editing on the "update-readme-again" branch (from Server)

-Now editing on the "update-readme-again" branch
+and now editing the same file from Local !